Gervase Elwes: Lieder

 Elwes became the foremost English-born performer of the Brahms lieder in the first decades of the 20th century.
 In January 1907, he made a singing tour of Germany which included Berlin, Munich, Leipzig, Frankfort, and Cologne, giving recitals with Fanny Davies (a celebrated pupil of Clara Schumann's).
 He sang mixed programmes, but his performance of German Lieder, and especially of Brahms, in German, was greatly admired.
 He was then singing such songs as Komm bald, Am Sonntag Morgen, Salamander, Ein Wanderer, Wir wandelten, Auf dem Kirchhof, Magyarisch, Die Kränze, Ständchen, and Botschaft.
 He sang the Brahms Liebeslieder in Brussels in 1908 with Marie Brema, and in London gave a recital with Paderewski.
 In January 1913 at the Queen's Hall, under Henry Wood, he sang Mahler's Das Lied von der Erde in company with the contralto Doris Woodall: Wood thought it 'excessively modern but very beautiful'.
 Brahms remained central to Elwes's repertoire to the end, and he also performed lieder of Grieg, Dvořák, and George Henschel.
 Early in his career he found an ideal accompanist in Frederick B. Kiddle, and they remained associated until his death.

 In January 1912 in a recital for Henry Wood at Queen's Hall Elwes introduced the settings of poems of Paul Verlaine by Poldowski (Lady Dean Paul, born Régine Wieniawski, the daughter of Henryk Wieniawski).
 These songs then had a great vogue in Paris and this performance made a deep impression.
 During the First World War he sang in concert tours for British soldiers in France organized by Lena Ashwell.

 Elwes, circa 1918 (photo by Lena Conne).

 Elwes and English art-song

-But it was as a singer of English art-song, and the friend of many leading English composers, that Elwes left his most permanent legacy.
-He was the dedicatee and first performer of (and the first person to record) Ralph Vaughan Williams song cycle On Wenlock Edge and many of the finest songs of Roger Quilter (including the cycle To Julia), both of whom wrote with his voice in mind.
-In 1912 he gave the first performance of Thomas Dunhill's song cycle The Wind Among the Reeds for the Philharmonic Society.
-He had the wholehearted admiration of every generation from Charles Villiers Stanford to Frank Bridge, and their successors still acknowledge the authority of his influence.
-He was also a wonderful inspiration to leading British singers of his time, as their many private and published memorials testify.
+Elwes was an important influence on English art-song in his time.
+Contemporary composers Ralph Vaughan Williams and Roger Quilter wrote pieces for his voice.
+He premiered, and was first to record, Williams' song cycle, On Wenlock Edge, which the composer dedicated to him.
+Many of Quilter's songs, including the cycle, To Julia, were first performed by Elwes.
+In 1912 he premiered Thomas Dunhill's song cycle, The Wind Among the Reeds, for the Philharmonic Society.

+He inspired a generation of British composers including Charles Villiers Stanford and Frank Bridge, as well as the leading British singers of his time, as documented in many private and published memorials.